Youth Ambassadors

 Youth Ambassador - Molly West

-Molly spoke at the November 2022 Prepare Produce Provide Djinda Ngardak gala dinner and was one of the three Youth Symposium Speakers at the Youth Symposium held during the Would Indigenous Summit at Crown Perth, March 2023.
+• March 2023: Molly was one of the three Youth Symposium Speakers at the Youth Symposium held during the Would Indigenous Summit at Crown Perth.

-Molly has always had a love for art and over the past few years, she has explored a variety of mediums and techniques, and started her own business, Bilya Djinda.
+Molly has always had a love for art and over the past few years, she has explored a variety of mediums and techniques, and started her own business, Bilya Djinda - follow her on Instagram here.
 Being able to connect to her culture, as well as tell stories and pass on knowledge through art, has proved to be so rewarding and she is constantly seeking new opportunities to learn.

 Youth Ambassador – Rishaye Shaw